-- A second Public Open House as the design process advances - Additional meetings of the Community Working Group - Individual stakeholder meetings
+- A pre-construction drop-in is planned for once the project start date has been confirmed - Additional meetings of the Community Working Group as needed - Individual stakeholder meetings

-Thank You!
+Thank you!

 Thank you for participating to our online engagement opportunity.
 Your views are important to the success of this study, we encourage and welcome your feedback.